nimroddanielmaayan/n8n-and-open-ai-summary/README.md

 ### Project Information

 - No deployment for this project.
-It's just my n8n platform summary
+It's just my n8n\OpenAI summary